MammaMiaTeam/NSMB-Code-Template/README.md

 Copy the `include` folder of the Nitro SDK 3.0 and Nitro System in the template root folder.

-Run the conversion script `convert_sdk.py` and wait until the process has finished.
+Run the conversion script `convert_sdk.py` (preferable with the command `py -3 convert_sdk.py`) and wait until the process has finished.

 Download the NSMB-Code-Reference repo and extract `symbols7.x`, `symbols9.x` and the `include` folder in the template root directory.